 Disney’s Beauty and the Beast was one of my favorite movies as a child.
 Somewhere there’s video footage of me dressed as Belle singing every song from the movie while acting out the film as a one-woman show.
-Thankfully those tapes have been long-lost.
-However, my love for the film has carried on like a bad Titanic love song.
+Thankfully those tapes have been long-lost, but my love for the movie has carried on.

 I’m a sucker for fairytales and for most all Disney princess fashion.
 Though while I love the cut of Belle’s dress, I’m actually not a big fan of yellow fabric in general.
 To me, yellow seems to wash out most complexions.
 Gold and bronze fabrics on the other hand compliment any skin tone.

 So today I wanted to showcase dresses inspired by Belle that feature metallic shades.
 Before I get started, just a little bit on the interesting history behind the original story of Beauty and the Beast.
 Belle et la Bête was written by French novelist Jeanne-Marie Leprince de Beaumont and published in 1756.
 To put it in perspective, this was just a year after Marie Antoinette was born.

 However, it would appear that before Beaumont published her version, there were already variants of the tale circulating throughout Europe.
 I did some research lately on where the source for the fairy tale may have come from and discovered that a real 16th century couple may have inspired the story!
 Have a peep here if you’d like to know more.

 For all intents and purposes, for these first two fashion examples below we will stick to the trends during Beaumont’s version, but still meld some of the Disney aspects of Belle’s dress.
 I’m starting off this dress tour by spicing up two paintings below.
 Both encapsulate what a noble woman’s Rococo dress would look like during Beaumont’s era.